on7dq/Forty-Niner-PLL/README.md

 You may have to install the libraries for the rotary encoder and the Si5351.
 If you have trouble compiling, send me an e-mail via my QRZ.COM address.

+Watch a video of what the software can do : https://www.youtube.com/watch?v=gwXqN8WTBO8

 Credits:

 The hardware is a cooperation between Luc ON7DQ and Gil ONL12523.